-4. Looked After Child
+3. Looked After Child

-A 'Looked After Child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (as defined in Section 22(1) of the Children Act 1989).
+A 'Looked After Child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (as defined in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+This includes children who appear (to the admission authority) to have been in state care outside of England.

-5. Previously Looked After Child
+4. Previously Looked After Child